Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

 <img src="src/1.1_12.png" width="500">

+1st approach is better suited for static networks like protein structure, etc. 2nd approach is good for networks that will evolve over time like social networks.

 #### Methodology - Link Prediction via Proximity

 1. For each pair of nodes (x,y) compute score c(x,y). i.e. c(x,y) could be the # of common neighbors of x and y.